johntanas/weightogo/README.md

  <b>Aim</b>

 Track your weight
-Get meal ideas and meal plan\n
+Get meal ideas and meal plan
 Seamlessly add catalog your
 food by taking a photo